melsman/mlkit/doc/arm64-ci.md

 listed in [GitHub's runner reference](https://docs.github.com/en/actions/reference/runners/github-hosted-runners).

 The MLKit job downloads the existing v4.7.22 Darwin release and uses Rosetta for that X64 seed only.
-It builds separate X64 compatibility runtime archives before configuring `DARWIN_NATIVE=1` and building the ARM64 runtime variants.
+Bootstrap compilation uses the release's precompiled Basis and matching X64 runtime.
+The checkout is configured only with `DARWIN_NATIVE=1` and builds only ARM64 runtime variants.
 The seed MLKit then produces native ARM64 MLKit, ReML, and tools.
 The X64 seed compilers are linked with a 1 GiB stack and the classic linker, matching local compiler builds; CI verifies the Mach-O stack size.
 The former